Aggregation of autoregressive random fields and anisotropic long-range dependence: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to two anonymous referees for numerous suggestions and comments which helped to improve the first version of this paper.
-This research was supported by a grant (no.\, MIP-063/2013) from the Research Council of Lithuania.
+The authors are grateful to several anonymous referees for numerous suggestions and comments which helped to improve this and the previous versions of this paper.
+This research was supported by a grant (No. MIP-063/2013) from the Research Council of Lithuania.